William M. Hartmann

 William M. Hartmann (born July 28, 1939) is a noted physicist, psychoacoustician, author, and former president of the Acoustical Society of America.
 His major contributions in psychoacoustics are in pitch perception, binaural hearing, and sound localization.
 Working with junior colleagues, he discovered several major pitch effects: the binaural edge pitch, the binaural coherence edge pitch, the pitch shifts of mistuned harmonics, and the harmonic unmasking effect.
 His textbook, Signals, Sound and Sensation, is widely used in courses on psychoacoustics.
 He is currently a professor of physics at Michigan State University.

 Hartmann was born in Elgin, Illinois, USA on 28 July 1939.
 He studied electrical engineering and physics at Iowa State University in Ames, IA, (BSEE 1961).
 Supported by a Rhodes Scholarship (Iowa and Lincoln, 1961) he studied theoretical physics with Sir Roger Elliott at Oxford University in England (D.Phil. – condensed matter theory 1965).
 He continued research in condensed matter theory as a post-doctoral scholar at Argonne National Laboratory in Argonne Illinois (1965–1968).

 In 1968 Dr. Hartmann joined the Department of Physics (now the Department of Physics and Astronomy) at Michigan State University in East Lansing where he is still employed as a professor of physics.
 His work in condensed matter theory primarily involved lattice vibrations (phonons) in defective crystals, where he was the first to show how to include short-range order among defects in the vibrational theory of alloys.
 Later, he studied the electron–phonon interaction in metals where he made the first calculation of the latent heats of melting metals.

 In 1974 he began teaching an undergraduate course on musical acoustics which inspired his interest in human hearing.
 In 1976 he reinvented himself as a psychoacoustician, and he has continued to work in psychoacoustics, musical acoustics, and signal processing since that time.
 He has been an adjunct professor in the MSU Department of Psychology since 1979.

 In 1981–82 Dr. Hartmann was a visiting scientist at the Institute for Research on Acoustics and Music (IRCAM) in Paris.
 He subsequently served at IRCAM as acting director of acoustics (1982–1983) and as consultant (1983–1987).
-He was an associate editor of Music Perception from 1988–1997, and he is currently the editor-in-chief of the Springer series Modern Acoustics and Signal Processing.
+He was an associate editor of Music Perception from 1988 to 1997, and he is currently the editor-in-chief of the Springer series Modern Acoustics and Signal Processing.